Chart Color Schemes

 The level of residential development activity in Wolli Creek was found to be higher than 90% of real estate markets across the country

-Wolli Creek averaged approximately 60 new dwelling approvals per year over the past five financial years, from FY21 to FY25.
-A total of 302 homes were approved during this period, with no approvals recorded so far in FY26.
-On average, 9.8 people moved to Wolli Creek annually for each dwelling built between FY21 and FY25, indicating a significant demand outpacing supply which can put upward pressure on prices and increase competition among buyers.
+Wolli Creek has averaged approximately 60 new dwelling approvals annually.
+Over the past five financial years, from FY21 to FY25, a total of 302 homes were approved, with no approvals yet recorded in FY26.
+Each year, an average of 9.8 people have moved into the area for each dwelling built during these years.

 Frequently Asked Questions - Development